top of page

 Fields to Plate strives to grow the vegetables that work appropriately with the climate southwest Colorado presents.
 Growing at 6,600 ft limits our growing season to around 100 frost-free days.
 This fact restricts our crop selection and growing styles.
 In an effort to extend our season of sale we utilize a cold storage root cellar to store produce in the most efficient way.
 This enables us to store produce for up to sixth months if need be.
 We also implement rotational grazing practices with our lamb operation in order feed the soil that we rely on to grow delicious vegetables.

-MEET THE FARMERS
+MEET THE CREW

 Max Fields